joshwcheung/ENIGMA/WorkingGroups/EffectSize_and_GLM/README.md

 ##### 6.5.2 MainFactor and FactorOfInterest
 MainFactor should be left empty.
 FactorOfInterest should represent the name of the covariate for which we need beta and p-value.

-#### 6.6 Filters_1, Filters_2
+#### 6.6 Adding filters (Filters_1, Filters_2)

-- filters which should be applied to the data before fitting the linear model.
-Variables should be separated from other syntax with DOUBLE UNDERSCORE ON BOTH SIDES: __Variable__
+In the Filters columns, various filters for the data can be applied.
+Variables should be separated from other syntax with DOUBLE UNDERSCORE ON BOTH SIDES: \_\_Variable\_\_.
-- Filters_3 - not used.
+For example, if you want to investigate the effects of age at onset in patients only, include:

+	(__Dx__==1) & (!is.na(__AO__))

+Here, we assume that patients are coded as “1” and age at onset is coded as “AO”

+If you have a variable that has multiple levels, e.g antipsychotic medication (unmediated, typical, atypical, both), you may want to include more than one filter for individual t-tests between these groups.
+In this example, we may want to compare patients on atypical medication with patients on typical medication (excluding the other two medication groups, as well as healthy controls).
+In this case, we would add the first filter to look at patients only and then patients on typical medication (assuming patients on typical medication are coded as “2” in your antipsychotic (“AP”) variable):

+	(__Dx__==1) & (__AP__==2)

+Then, in the second filter column, you will filter for patients only, as well as patients on atypical medication (assuming atypical patients are coded as “3” in your “AP” variable):

+	(__Dx__==1) & (__AP__==3)

+Finally, in the ‘ContValue’ and ‘PatValue’ columns, enter “2” and “3” respectively, to indicate that you are comparing groups 2 and 3 for your antipsychotic medication (“AP”) variable.

+*Filters_3 column should not be used.*

 #### 6.7 SiteRegressors
 - used if multiple Site variables present in covariates file (e.g. Site1,Site3.1., etc).
 If 'all' is put into the field, all variables named like 'SiteN' are added to the model as regressors. if there's no such variables, no regressors will be added.

 #### 6.8 NewRegressors

-ONLY FOR VERY EXPERIENCED USERS :))) -- let us know if you want to learn to work with these!
+In the “NewRegressers” column, you can introduce new regressors that may not be included in your covariate spreadsheets.
+For example, if you want to also covary for age demeaned (“AgeC”), enter a formula to calculate “AgeC”:

+	__AgeC__=__Age__-mean(__Age__)

+If you want to covary for Age demeaned squared (“AgeC2”), enter the following (all in the same cell):

+	__AgeC__=__Age__-mean(__Age__); __AgeC2__=__AgeC__*__AgeC__

+In the example config file you will see formulas for age demeaned by sex (“AgeCSex”), age squared demeaned (“Age2C”), and Age squared demeaned by sex (“Age2CSex”)
+These new variables can then be included as covariates in linear model (‘LM’ column):

+	factor(Dx) + Age + factor(Sex) + AgeCSex +Age2C + Age2CSex

-New variables that can be created from existing.
-Applied before filtering, so new regressors can be used for filtering
+New regressors are created  before filtering, so they in turn can be used for filtering.

 #### 6.9 ContValue,PatValue
 - value of variables used for t-test for 'factor' variable.
 By default, 0 and 1.
-If your variable like 'factor(ATBN)' is istead taking values '3.1.' and '3' you should put these values in the ContValue and PatValue fields.
+If your variable like 'factor(ATBN)' is instead taking values '2' and '3' you should put these values in the ContValue and PatValue fields.

 #### 6.10 Active.
-SETS IF THE LINE WILL BE EXECUTED BY THE SCRIPT.
-If you want some lines to be omitted in the run, for debugging purposes, set ACTIVE to 0.
+In the ‘Active’ column, you can activate the individual tests by entering “1” or deactivate individual tests by entering “0”.

 #### 6.11 Comments.
 Anything you like.